 For more information contact: Ryan Johnson, Sr., Environmental Specialist, Ryan.Johnson@mecklenburgcountync.gov

 What you can do to increase Commercial Recycling (& decrease commercial waste)?

 - Support community businesses that practice recycling and waste reduction initiatives.
 In many cases, these businesses can be identified by their membership in the Wipe Out Waste Ambassador Program.

-- Practice Enviroshopping and request that producers use less packaging when possible.
+- Practice Enviroshopping, purchase products with less packaging, and request that producers use less packaging when possible.

-- If you notice a small business not recycling, let them know about the availability of free commercial drop-off centers throughout the County.
+- If you notice a small business not recycling, let them know about the availability of free commercial drop-off centers throughout Mecklenburg County.

 Return to Solid Waste Chapter Page

 The trends shown in the State of the Environment Report are not all based on tests of statistical significance.
 Data analysis, anecdotal evidence, and best professional judgment have been compiled to represent these trends.
 The State of the Environment Report takes a snapshot of important environmental indicators in an effort to educate the public while highlighting challenges, successes and the general direction of change for each indicator.
 For additional information on these indicators and the determination of trends, please follow the links and feel free to contact the appropriate resources.